 bone, build new blood vessels, or limit damaging inflammation.

 Where do biologics come from?

 Some biologics are harvested directly from you!
 By taking some of your own bone marrow or fat cells, your surgeon can isolate your own stem cells and growth factors to help you heal.
 This usually is the best option since there is a lower

 chance of a poor reaction to other tissues.
 However, there may be consequences to obtaining the material, limitations of the amount available, or other negative aspects that make this option difficult.
 Examples of biologics that can be harvested from

-also may recommend using biologics during your surgery.
+Your surgeon also may recommend using biologics during your surgery.
 Most commonly, they are used to help bone healing.
 Many foot and ankle surgeries involve fusions, or trying to get two or more separate bones to become one.
-It can be difficult for bones to join
+It can be difficult for bones

 Risks and Complications